WinterWolfSV/visual_sorting/README.md

   ### TODO

     - [ ] Implement more algorithms
-    - [ ] Make the side menu work with the show menu button as well as add support for phones
+    - [X] Make the side menu work with the show menu button as well as add support for phones

 ---

+### 21st of Feb 2023:

+### Done today

+- Fixed the menu button